Prevent Tooth Decay and Gum Disease with Xylitol

 Using Xylitol as a Follow-Up for Periodontal Treatments

 Patients with gum disease are often treated with a periodontal deep cleaning, or root scaling and planing, to clean pockets of debris and bacteria from below the gum line and on the roots of teeth.
 Preventing the formation of new bacteria is essential in caring for your smile after periodontal therapy, which is where Xylitol becomes important.
 Something as simple as routinely chewing gum that contains Xylitol or using a Xylitol oral rinse limits the growth of new bacteria and allows soft tissue to heal and recover.

 Learn More about Protecting Your Smile with Xylitol

 Our Midlothian dental office finds that just about anyone can benefit from caring for their smile with Xylitol oral health aids.
-For more information on preventive dentistry with Xylitol, call Dr. Ellis for your next teeth cleaning or routine dental visit.
+For more information on preventive dentistry with Xylitol, contact Dr. Ellis or request an appointment for your next teeth cleaning or routine dental visit.